Tag: sumi ink

 Art, Blotting Paper, Comics, Japanning April 21, 2012

 Searching for inspiration with sketching and sake.
-(Photo by Michael Hill)
+(Photo-© 2012 Dr. Michael Hill a.k.a.
+Doctor Comics)

 The first stage of the process is getting an idea.
-This may arrive as a result of reading and research, travel, visits to galleries to look at art and objects and make sketches.
+This may come from reading and research, travel, visits to galleries to look at art and objects and make sketches.
 One sketch book in the photo below shows a collaged image of a fictitious Japanese monster Shitake Man.
 Some sake also proved useful at this preliminary stage.

 Concepts and images come to mind in the second stage, design.
 Sketching determines the shapes that will be obtained through image-making techniques.